greenhas/ict302_fall24/content/posts/aggregation_livingston_chauncey.md

 +++
 ## What is Content Aggregation?
 To me, content aggregation is simple; it's just the organization of content.
 Deane Barker -someone who knows a lot more than me- describes it as
-*An intentional grouping of content for organization or presentation.*
+*"An intentional grouping of content for organization or presentation."*
 A straightforward definition, but content aggregation can get somewhat complex.

 ## How is it used?